Functors, Applicative, and Monads

 Keep in mind that

-Let us take as an example to see what happens when
+fmaptakes a function of typea -> band not "multi-parameter" ones, e.g.,a -> b -> cLet us take as an example to see what happens when

-is used with a "multi-parameter" function.mp_fmap :: (a -> b -> c) -> Maybe a -> Maybe b -> Maybe c mp_fmap f ma mb = let m_b_to_c = fmap f ma in undefined
+fmapis used with a "multi-parameter" function.fmap2 :: (a -> b -> c) -> Maybe a -> Maybe b -> Maybe c fmap2 f ma mb = let m_b_to_c = fmap f ma in undefined

 Once we apply

-, where its next argument is located.mp_fmap :: (a -> b -> c) -> Maybe a -> Maybe b -> Maybe c mp_fmap f ma mb = let m_b_to_c = fmap f ma in case m_b_to_c of Nothing -> Nothing Just fa -> fmap fa mb
+f, what we need to do is to take its partial application out of the containerm_b_to_cand mapped overmb, where its next argument is located.fmap2 :: (a -> b -> c) -> Maybe a -> Maybe b -> Maybe c fmap2 f ma mb = let m_b_to_c = fmap f ma in case m_b_to_c of Nothing -> Nothing Just fa -> fmap fa mbWhat about zero parameters?

 What happens if function

-had more arguments?mp_fmap2 :: (a -> b -> c -> d) -> Maybe a -> Maybe b -> Maybe c -> Maybe d mp_fmap2 f ma mb mc = case fmap f ma of Nothing -> Nothing Just fa -> case fmap fa mb of Nothing -> Nothing Just fab -> fmap fab mc
+fhas even more arguments?
+E.g. arity three:fmap3 :: (a -> b -> c -> d) -> Maybe a -> Maybe b -> Maybe c -> Maybe d fmap3 f ma mb mc = case fmap f ma of Nothing -> Nothing Just fa -> case fmap fa mb of Nothing -> Nothing Just fab -> fmap fab mcTo solve this for all arities, we need code to extract partial application of functions out from containers, applied them, and wrap the result in another container!

 Applicative functors

-An applicative functor (or functor with application) is a functor with the following operations
+An applicative functor (or functor with application) is a functor with the following operations.

-class Functor d => Applicative d where pure :: a -> d a (<*>) :: d (a -> b) -> d a -> d b
+class Functor d => Applicative d where pure :: a -> d a (<*>) :: d (a -> b) -> d a -> d bObserve that an applicative functor is a functor.

-, which we can describe it graphically as follows:It takes a container of functions and a container of arguments and returns a container of the result of applying such functions.
+It takes a container of functions and a container of arguments and returns a container of the result of applying such functions.

-An applicative functor must obey the following laws
+An applicative functor must obey the following laws:

 Name Law Identity: pure id <*> vv ≡ vv